ReBirth RB-338: Critical reception

 ReBirth was an early software synthesizer, pioneering this class of instruments along with Cubase, Cakewalk, Digital Performer, and Reality in 1997, with a low-CPU-utilization, leading the PC software market, with the low specs of then cutting-edge computers.
 The sound quality during live playback (as opposed to saving the generated sound to disk), assuming that the CPU could cope with the sampling rate, was imposed by the quality of the sound card.

 Some enthusiasts have criticized ReBirth's software emulation of the TB-303 as being an inferior copy of the genuine sound.
 Such criticism is common to many software synths that emulate analog synthesis (which the TB-303 featured), due to the reputedly inimitable sound of analog synthesis, and quality degraded by low-end sound cards.
 Despite this, Roland contacted Propellerhead Software to give it an unofficial thumbs up, which Propellerhead considered to be the Roland seal of approval.

 Free download

-As of September 2005, support for ReBirth was discontinued by Propellerhead software, and the software became available online as a free download until 2016, however, Propellerhead's torrent continues to be working.
+As of September 2005, support for ReBirth was discontinued by Propellerhead software, and the software became available online as a free download.

 iPhone and iPad

 In April 2010, ReBirth was re-released as a paid app for the iPhone and iPod Touch.
 In November 2010 a visually revamped and modernized version was made available on the iPad.

-Propellerhead disabled ReBirth For iOS On 1 June 2013.
+Propellerhead disabled ReBirth For iOS on 1 June 2013.
 The app was officially removed from the App Store on 15 June 2017, following an official claim from Roland of intellectual property infringement.